fl101/awardfares-blog/_posts/2023-07-08-awardfares-vs-cowtool.md

 <img src="/assets/img/awardfares-vs-cowtool/af-pricing.webp" alt="AwardFares Pricing" />

 On the other hand, Cowtool has a "pay what you want" pricing model, where the default is $0.
-If you choose to pay for cowtool, you will not be granted access to any tools, features, or betas, that you do not otherwise have access to.
-This is just to help support the time and cost involved in developing and running cowtool.
+If you choose to pay for Cowtool, you will not be granted access to any tools, features, or betas, that you do not otherwise have access to.
+This is just to help support the time and cost involved in developing and running Cowtool.
 Nothing extra will be provided in exchange for any payment.

 ## In a nutshell